The Lands: Geography

 Greatwood Forest

 Greatwood Forest extends into both the Eastern Expanse and Westara.
 It is deemed to be more part of the Eastern Expanse however because the Woodland Realm within it is very much in its eastern half.
 It is from the Wood Elves that most descriptions of the Greatwood Forest come.
-It is the largest forest in the Lands and is home to the tallest of all trees - the magnificent Greatwood Tree.
+It is the largest forest in The Lands and is home to the tallest of all natural trees - the Greatwood Tree.
 The Everflow River here is lined by weeping willows.
 The forest is like a sea of leaves of all shapes and hues.
 It is home to the fabulous Griffon and (in its western half) the wild Centaur.
-It is also the site of a hill under which are magnificent caverns of water-formed mineral formations (stalagmites and stalactites and stone pools) that have been preserved even as the caverns have been converted into the fortress of the Wood Elves.
+It is also the site of a hill under which are magnificent caverns of water-carved mineral formations (stalagmites and stalactites and stone pools) that have been preserved even as the caverns have been converted into the fortress of the Elves.

 Shadow Water